Fight to Survive (TV series)

 Fight to Survive is an American reality competition television series that premiered on the American television network: The CW on August 10, 2023.
 The series is hosted by Akbar Gbaja-Biamila.
 The series received negative reviews from critics.

+Format

+The competition introduces 17 contestants competing for 25 days on Taveuni Island in Fiji.
+Many of these participants appeared on other survival competitions.

+At the start, four key resource zones are established which are water, food, shelter, and firewood.
+In the beginning, each contestant is given a specific tool, such as a fire starter or a fishing spear.

+Arena battles

+The owner of the resource or tool, however can be challenged by someone, through banging a drum at a specified location.
+The challenger will then compete against the holder of the resource or tool in an arena at night.
+If the challenger wins, the owner will give up the tool or resource.
+Otherwise, the challenger will be banished from the game.

+Rules in elimination

+There are no vote-offs.
+The only way to be eliminated from the contest is by being banished (through losing an Arena battle), to voluntary tap out, or to be medically evacuated.

+Prize structure

+At the end of the 25 days, if multiple contestants remain, they will split the $100,000.
+However, if only one contestants remain, that person wins the $250,000 on its entirety.

 Production

 On December 8, 2021, it was announced that The Roku Channel had ordered the series.
 On July 13, 2023, it was announced that the series would move to The CW and premiere on August 10, 2023.
-All eight episodes will be available to stream on The Roku Channel on September 29, 2023.
+All eight episodes have been made available to stream on The Roku Channel as of September 29, 2023.
 The contestants were also announced.